chiragramani/Tron/README.md

 3. Archive a baseline app as ARM64 with no bitcode.
 4. Compute the difference and report the respective contribution.

 The size reported by Testflight is very much close (within a range of 3%) to the result calculated by following the above approach.
 The above approach provides a decent ballpark as far as the local analysis is concerned.
-A lot of things happen once the ipa is uploaded - App Store servers will be taking bitcode and app thinning into account as per your application's configuration.
-Post appplying multiple optimizations, the servers also apply the necessary encryption with a lot of other steps before delivering the app to the user.
-Thus, the difference between the size that user sees and the size that this tool reports will be different.
+A lot of things happen once the IPA is uploaded - App Store servers will be taking bitcode and app thinning into account as per your application's configuration.
+Post applying multiple optimizations, the servers also apply the necessary encryption with a lot of other steps before delivering the app to the user.
+Thus, the difference between the size that the user sees and the size that this tool reports will be different.

 ## Libraries used
 [tuist/XcodeProj](https://github.com/tuist/XcodeProj) | [swift-argument-parser](https://github.com/apple/swift-argument-parser)